Acoustic neuroma is a rare noncancer tumor. It affects hearing and balance when the tumor presses on the nerves in the inner ear.

 There are 2 types of acoustic neuromas:

 Bilateral acoustic neuromas.
 This type affects both ears and is inherited.
-It is caused by a genetic problem called neurofibromatosis-2 (NF2).
+It's caused by a genetic problem called neurofibromatosis-2 (NF2).

 What causes acoustic neuroma?